flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

         In Microsoft Flight Simulator pushing is clicking the knob "UP" and pulling is clicking the knob "DOWN"<br/> ![Pulling a knob in MSFS](../assets/takeoff-climb-cruise/Pulling_knob.png "Pulling a knob in MSFS"){ width=480 }

 - __Flight phases__<br/>
 The A320 uses flight phases to manage different parts of a flight.
-These are preflight, take off, climb, cruise, descent, approach, go around, done.
+These are preflight, takeoff, climb, cruise, descent, approach, go around, done.
 They match the PERF pages in the MCDU (see [Preparing the MCDU](preparing-mcdu.md)).

 - __Protections__<br/>
 The A320 includes many protections for the pilot which make it nearly impossible to stall or overspeed the aircraft.
 It's beyond this beginner-guide to go into details (Normal law, Alternate Law, ...)